Suuuuuuuus/LCWGS_pipeline/README.md

 * DNA microarray (chip):
     * Convertion to vcf file format and basic qc
     * Preparing for imputation on the servers

-* Others:
-    * Lots of plotting, filtering and calculation utilities (though yet under-developped)
+Since this pipeline is mainly developed to process lcWGS data, description below focuses on such.

 Inputs
 -------------

 * A `pipelines/config.json` file to specify sample names, etc. You should modify this file which is under directory `pipelines`.
-* A `data/sample_tsvs/samples_lc.tsv`, a `data/sample_tsvs/chip.tsv` and a `data/sample_tsvs/samples_hc.tsv` file that stores sample name information for lc, hc and chip samples, respectively.
+* A `data/sample_tsvs/samples_lc.tsv` file that stores sample name information for lc samples.
 Note that each bit of analysis can be run separately, and three corresponding snakemake master files are in place for separate data processing.
-* A bunch of `fastq` files for lc and hc samples.
-* A bunch of chip files for data processing.
-Our data requires a genotype file, a sample file and an annotation file.
+* Sequencing `fastq` files, must be placed and named `data/fastq/{id}_[1|2].fastq.gz` with `{id}` matching the sample identifiers in the specified sample files.
-* An index `fa` file, or several `fa` files if concatenate is set `True` to join them up.
+* An index `fa` file.
 * If k-mer analysis is to be performed, high coverage jellyfish `jf` files should be provided for `classify-kmers` to find errors.
 * If imputation is to be performed, reference panel (as `vcf` files) and allele frequency files (a bash script under `scripts/extract_gnomAD_MAF.sh` is provided) should be provided.
-This part will be facilitated with (Prof. Robert Davis' QUILT package (https://github.com/rwdavies/QUILT) and a QUILT-wrap code (https://github.com/rwdavies/QUILT-wrap)).
+This part will be facilitated with (Prof. Robert Davis' QUILT package (https://github.com/rwdavies/QUILT)).

 Explanation of entries in the config file
 -------------